States of Jersey

 (4) The temporary discharge

-by one Minister of the functions of another Minister shall not affect any
+by one Minister of the functions of another Minister does not affect a

-delegation made by that other Minister under Article 28.
+delegation made by that other Minister under Article 28 or 28A.[83]

 28 Power

-wholly or partly, functions conferred upon or vested in the Minister by or
+delegate, wholly or partly, functions conferred upon or vested in the Chief Minister

-under this Law or any other enactment or any enactment of the United Kingdom
+by or under this Law, any other enactment, or any enactment of the United

 officer.

-Assistant Minister any function the delegation of which is wholly prohibited by
+Assistant Minister if the delegation of that function is wholly prohibited by

 an enactment.[82]

-Minister, in exercise of the delegated power, as they would apply to the making
+Minister, in exercise of a delegated power, in the same way as those provisions

 (c) any